coderefinery/testing/content/05-gh-actions.md

 - Select a **different repository name** than your colleagues (otherwise forking the same name will be strange)
 - **Before** you create the repository, select **"Initialize this repository with a README"** (otherwise you try to clone an empty repo).
-  It is also possible to add a you a `.gitgnore` covering Python and License if you want to.
-- Write the repository URL in the shared document (HackMD)
+- Share the repository URL with your exercise group via shared document or chat

-### Step 2: Clone the repository, add sources, commit, and push
+### Step 2: Clone your own repository, add code, commit, and push

 Clone the repository.